-The Wagah border starts our list of 7 borders to visit and it is a popular destination for tourists to witness the daily ceremonial closing of the border gates between India and Pakistan.
+Firstly, The Wagah border starts our list of 7 borders to visit and it is a popular destination for tourists to witness the daily ceremonial closing of the border gates between India and Pakistan.
 Security forces heavily guard the border on both sides, creating a tense atmosphere.
 Visitors can observe the goose-stepping soldiers and flag-lowering ceremony, as well as enjoy the colorful traditional dances and patriotic songs.
 The atmosphere is electric, as visitors witness a small piece of history and culture here.

 Victoria falls (Zambia-Zimbabwe)

 Victoria Falls is a magnificent natural wonder that spans the border between Zambia and Zimbabwe.
 The falls, which are over 1,000 meters wide, are a popular destination for travelers to witness the awe-inspiring power of the Zambezi River cascading over the cliff edge.
-The surrounding area offers a range of activities, including helicopter rides, bungee jumping, and safaris, making it a popular tourist destination.
-The Zambezi River marks the border between Zambia and Zimbabwe, adding to the unique beauty and allure of Victoria Falls as a natural border between the two countries.
+The surrounding area offers a range of activities, such as, including helicopter rides, bungee jumping, and safaris, making it a popular tourist destination.
+In addition, The Zambezi River marks the border between Zambia and Zimbabwe, adding to the unique beauty and allure of Victoria Falls as a natural border between the two countries.

 Ban Gioc water Falls (Vietnam- China)